top of page

 IMG_0029.JPG

-Di Pu (Taichi Kabata), PhD Candidate
+Di Pu (Taichi Kabata), PhD in Chemical Engineering

 General Associate